engr-advising/engr-advising.github.io/docs/_sources/gened.rst.txt

 +----------------------------------------------+------------------------------------------------+
 | ENGL 101: Freshman English I                 | GERC: Basic Communication (Written & Oral)     |
 +----------------------------------------------+------------------------------------------------+

+You can essentially ignore these three required areas, as your degree program will automatically fulfill them.

 1 DEISJ Course
 **************